Automattic/juice/README.md

 These are additional options not included in the standard `juice` options listed above:

 - `--css [filepath]` will load and inject CSS into `extraCss`.
+- `--options-file [filepath]` will load and inject options from a JSON file.
+Options from the CLI will be given priority over options in the file when there is a conflict.

 ### Running Juice in the Browser